Pakistan health workers to begin receiving Chinese-made vaccine

 The Sindh province health authority said around 100 health workers nationwide had died since the virus reached the world’s fifth most populous country last spring.

-Pulmonologist and Covid-19 expert Shazli Manzoor said that the Chinese vaccine suited impoverished Pakistan because it could be stored at between two and eight degrees Celsius (36 and 46 Fahrenheit), compared to -70 degrees Celsius for other vaccines.
+Pulmonologist and Covid-19 expert Shazli Manzoor told AFP that the Chinese vaccine suited impoverished Pakistan because it could be stored at between two and eight degrees Celsius (36 and 46 Fahrenheit), compared to -70 degrees Celsius for other vaccines.

 He said the government would set up special clinics to monitor how the population was responding to the vaccinations.